Update: Please click the following link if your property has sustained damage by Hurricane Ida.

 The short answer is yes.
 Your policy has specific conditions that must be met to get your payment.
 Some insurance policies will want you to come in for a sworn statement called an Examination Under Oath.
 They will ask you questions about your claim and might ask for all documentation.
 The good news here is that you are allowed to have representation at a EUO.
 If you are called for a EUO, it is in your best interest to have an attorney present, as these are serious and complicated proceedings.

-Can my claim be denied without an investigation?
+Can my hurricane damage claim be denied without an investigation?

 If you have been a victim of property damage incurred by a hurricane, you need to contact an experienced attorney who can help you navigate your claim filing process.
 If required, they will litigate your claim as well.
 This can and does frequently happen with hurricane-related claims.